Fur0rem/StreamGraphAnalysis/README.md

 ## Current state of the Project

 Quite usable, but not fully fleshed out yet.

 If you do end up using it, please let me know, I would be happy to hear your feedback and suggestions.
+Same for bug reports, issues, or any other kind of feedback.
-Also it'd be appreciated if you linked to the project in your paper or project if you use it.
+I'd be happy if you linked to the project in your paper or project if you use it.

+Also if you can send me more data to test or benchmark the library with, that would be great, so I can have a better idea of how it performs on real data and optimise it better.

 ## Before you start